digihunch/cloudformation/README.md

 ## Limitations
 1. Most logical resource names are hard coded.
 Therefore you cannot use this template to create two under the same account.
 More work needed to ensure logical resource names do not overlap.

 2. There are manual steps to create and upload public key and prepare the file in S3 bucket.
-This can be automated as well.
+This should be automated (including key pair generation).

 3. There is no load balancer involved in this template, although a flag is created to indicate weather load balancer should be created.
 More work is needed to configure load balancer and associate it with an autoscaling group.

+4. IP address block being used is statically managed.
+In the future this should be stored in DynamoDB and managed dynamically.

 ## Useful Commands
 <!--- aws cloudformation validate-template template-body file://SolutionStack.yml -->